 Assuming you meet all medical qualifications for a candidate, the next most important qualification for your academy appointment is your academic credentials.
 By credentials I refer to your high school GPA, class standing and your SAT/ACT scores.
 Academic achievement takes the “lion's share” of your multiple as a candidate – and for good reason.
 The academy admissions board will conduct an in-depth assessment of your accomplishments as a scholar to determine if you have the skills and ability to survive the academic rigor that must be overcome by every cadet and midshipman before they graduate.
-More than any other basis for evaluation at the academies, good grades or the lack of good grades - will determine your success or failure.
-It will not matter how extraordinary you are as a Varsity Superstar – if you can't make the grade academically, you will not be invited to stay!
+More than any other basis for evaluation at the academies, good grades - or the lack of good grades - will determine your success or failure.
+It will not matter how extraordinary you are as a Varsity athlete – if you can't make the grade academically, you will not be invited to stay at an academy!
 Grades influence your ability to participate in sports, Extra Curricular Activities (ECAs) or even be allowed to leave the campus – your academic success is that important to the academies!
 Big picture: your academy academic achievement is the driving force behind your Class Standing which, as a senior, is the determining factor when it comes to your selection of career opportunities.
-The higher your GPA, the wider the career opportunities made available to you!
+The higher your academy GPA, the more career opportunities will be made available to you!
 Academics are that important and therefore your performance as a scholar is vital to your academy success!

 |The measure of a man is the way he bears up under misfortune.